Which Cryptocurrency Stock Is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Riot Blockchain vs. Silvergate Capital: Which Cryptocurrency Stock Is a Better Buy?
+Marathon vs. Silvergate: Which Cryptocurrency Stock Is a Better Buy?

-In one expects prices to rise going forward, it makes sense to look at Riot Blockchain (NASDAQ:) and Silvergate Capital (NYSE:).
-Both stocks are trading at a premium but have the potential to continue gaining in price if the crypto market momentum proves to be sustainable.
-Let’s discuss.The cryptocurrency space has been on fire over the last 14 months.
-The price of Bitcoin has surged more than 1000% since March 2020, hitting a record high of more than $63,000 last month.
+For investors seeking to benefit from the rising price of , cryptocurrency stocks Silvergate Capital (NYSE:) and Marathon Digital Holdings (MARA) may be just the ticket.
+The two stocks have crushed the broader markets and we think have the potential to gain momentum if the bull run continues this year.
+Let’s discuss.
+Read on.Cryptocurrencies have been on a tear since March 2020.
+Over the last 14 months, the prices of several digital currencies, including Bitcoin, , and Dogecoin, have been on a stellar ascent.
+The total crypto market is worth more than $2 trillion today and has attracted institutional investment, driving widespread adoption in the process.

-This performance has brought Bitcoin and other crypto-based companies, such as Riot Blockchain (RIOT) and Silvergate Capital (SI), back into focus with investors.
+For investors seeking to gain exposure to this highly disruptive and volatile space, buying and holding digital tokens via a crypto exchange may be a convenient way.
+Alternatively, investors can invest in companies that are associated with cryptocurrencies.
+Here, we look at two such companies that have gained popularity due to the crypto boom.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.